 What Happens During SLAC Wrist Surgery?

 1. Wrist Ligament Reconstruction: This procedure aims to repair or replace the torn scapholunate ligament, restoring stability to the wrist and preventing further damage.
+This ligament reconstruction procedure uses tissue obtained from the palmaris longus tendon from the same wrist or another tendon graft to stabilize the wrist ligament.

 2. Partial Wrist Fusion Surgery: In this surgery, some of the wrist bones are fused together to reduce pain while retaining some wrist motion.
 This is also known as limited wrist fusion.
+Fusion involves removal of the cartilage within the wrist joint.
+Then, metal pins or metal wires hold the wrist bones in position until they fuse together.

 4. Proximal Row Carpectomy with or without ligament interposition: This is a specialized surgery that seeks to alleviate the pain while maintaining some degree of motion in the wrist joint.

 5. Wrist Joint Replacement: This involves replacing the damaged wrist joint with an artificial one, which can help maintain wrist motion and function.
+Older silicone rubber joints are less commonly used today but may still be discussed in select cases.

 The choice of procedure depends on the severity of the condition and the patient’s specific needs.